nitraf/prom-rancher-sd/README.md

 Interval that specifies how often the discovery process is repeated by default set to 5.
 Set **DISCOVERY_TIME** environment variable to chanage this setting.

+Log level could be set via **LOGLEVEL** environment variable.
+Value of this variable could be INFO,WARN,DEBUG and so on.

 I changed a bit the cowhand approach by enriching the labels and assigning some sensible defaults.

 One application running in container will be published in Prom configuration if it has the `com.prometheus.monitoring` label set to `true`.